RobLoach/node-raylib/README.md

 ## License

-*raylib-nodejs* is licensed under an unmodified zlib/libpng license, which is an OSI-certified, BSD-like license that allows static linking with closed source software.
+*node-raylib* is licensed under an unmodified zlib/libpng license, which is an OSI-certified, BSD-like license that allows static linking with closed source software.
 Check [LICENSE](LICENSE) for further details.

 *Copyright (c) 2018 Rob Loach ([@RobLoach](https://twitter.com/RobLoach))*